-CORRESPONDENCE COURSES, SUMMER SCHOOL, NIGHT SCHOOL, VIRTUAL COURSES

-Credits earned through enrollment in correspondence courses, summer school, or night school will be accepted by LHS provided the following guidelines are followed.
+CORRESPONDENCE COURSES, SUMMER SCHOOL, NIGHT SCHOOL, VIRTUAL COURSES Credits earned through enrollment in correspondence courses, summer school, or night school will be accepted by LHS provided the following guidelines are followed.

-- Prior approval for enrollment and course selection is secured in writing from the principal or his designated representative. - The purpose for enrollment is to make up work that has been failed during the regular term, in order to graduate on schedule, for a student to strengthen himself in areas where he is weak or to enrich his knowledge of a subject where he is superior, or to
+• Prior approval for enrollment and course selection is secured in writing from the principal or his designated representative.

+• The purpose for enrollment is to make up work that has been failed during the regular term, in order to graduate on schedule, for a student to strengthen himself in areas where he is weak or to enrich his knowledge of a subject where he is superior, or to give a student an opportunity to avail himself of electives he cannot take because of a crowded schedule.

-- give a student an opportunity to avail himself of electives he cannot take because of a crowded schedule. - The reason for enrollment in a particular course, elective or required is not to enable a student to lighten his regular class load in a day school or to graduate from high school in less than four years. - Summer school may be offered on an at-need basis for core classes.
+• The reason for enrollment in a particular course, elective or required, is not to enable a student to lighten his regular class load in a day school or to graduate from high school in less than four years.

+• Summer school may be offered on an at-need basis for core classes.
 A predetermined fee will be required.
-Summer school will only be for current enrolled LISD students. - Core (Math, Science, English, Soc Studies) classes may not be taken by correspondence except in the event of a very rare circumstance approved by counselor/principal. - No student may take a Virtual school course until he/she has completed the 9th grade.
+Summer school will only be for currently enrolled LISD students.

+• Core (Math, Science, English, Soc Studies) classes may not be taken by correspondence except in the event of a very rare circumstance approved by counselor/principal.

-COURSES
+• No student may take a virtual school course until he/she has completed the 9th grade.

-A student makes a selection of courses each year when he completes online course selections.
+COURSES A student makes a selection of courses each year when he completes online course selections.
 The parent indicates approval of the student's selections by electronically signing the online form.
 The master schedule for the next school year is based on these requests.
 Changes in the student's schedule after this time are difficult to make and will be made only with the approval of the principal.
 Changes will only be considered for academic and class load purposes.